-There are some things that might be risk factors for breast cancer, but the research is not yet clear about whether there really is a link.
-They include things like tobacco smoke and working at night.
-Learn more about these factors.
+There are some things that might be risk factors for breast cancer, but the research is not yet clear about whether they really affect breast cancer risk.

 A great deal of research has been reported and more is being done to understand possible environmental influences on breast cancer risk.

 Chemicals in the environment that have estrogen-like properties are of special interest.
 For example, substances found in some plastics, certain cosmetics and personal care products, pesticides, and PCBs (polychlorinated biphenyls) seem to have such properties.
 In theory, these could affect breast cancer risk.

 At this time research does not show a clear link between breast cancer risk and exposure to these substances, but it is hard to study such effects in humans.
 More studies are needed in this area.

 Some studies have found that heavy smoking over a long time might be linked to a slightly higher risk of breast cancer.
 In some studies, the risk has been highest in certain groups, such as women who started smoking before they had their first child.
 The 2014 US Surgeon General’s report on smoking concluded that there is “suggestive but not sufficient” evidence that smoking increases the risk of breast cancer.